Industry Facts

 Canada’s share of the U.S. market is lower today than when the previous Softwood Lumber Agreement was signed in 2006.
 Diversification of markets for B.C. lumber and the effects of the mountain pine beetle epidemic on timber supply mean that Canadian market share is not expected to grow.

-Shipments to China have increased substantially from around 300 million board feet in the last decade to over 2 billion board feet in 2020.
+Shipments to China have decreased substantially from around 2 billion board feet in the last decade to about 650 million board feet in 2023.